ahoffer/samples/README.md

 ## Video Streams
-Run this container when other video streams are not available
+Run this container when other video streams are not available.
+The idea is that app has no external dependencies on an RTSP server, or any kind of mounts.

 ### Quickstart

 1. Start the application
 2. Run `make build up`
-3. Use `rtsp://samples:8554/martac` as a URL
+3. Use `rtsp://samples:8554/village-2boys` as a URL

 ### Developers
 This project uses a Makefile.